-The servo gain is set using a combination of parameters, such as speed loop gain, position loop gain, filters, friction compensation, and moment of inertia ratio.
+The servo gain is set using a combination of parameters, such as speed loop gain, position loop gain, filters, friction compensation, and mass ratio.
 These parameters influence each other.
 Therefore, the servo gain must be set considering the balance between the set values.